I Spent a Year as an Au Pair in Rome: A Case Study

 A CV Boost Too!

 This offer started what was to become a year-long adventure, which was mainly spent in the family’s apartment in the centre of Rome.
 Although Hayley was not paid a great deal, her travel and living expenses were paid for, including Italian lessons.
 She added, “It was an incredible experience.
 I didn’t really end up saving a great deal of money, but I didn’t get into any more debt and I gained fluency in Italian which has really boosted my CV.
 Since I’ve come back to London, I’ve found that my year working abroad helps me to stand out among the other media studies graduates.
-I’d recommend it to anyone!”Business energy with a difference
+I’d recommend it to anyone!”Business Energy With a Difference from Purely Energy

 - I Applied to Work Abroad After Getting 57 Rejection Letters